C2SM/clim-sanity-checker/README.md

 - plot the mean and standard deviation of each reference and of the new experiment in figure results_new_exp/plot_variables.

+- ask the user if he/she wants to add [my_exp] to the pool of reference files.

 Most of the paths used in sanity_test.py are read by default from the file paths.py, but the defaults paths can be overriden by passing them in arguments.
 For more infos about the argument list, please type python sanity_test.py -h